Semernitskaya/DatabaseScriptsExercise/readme.md

 ## Building execution plan for scripts with dependencies
+###Task:
+Let's say I have a database of scripts.
+Each script has an arbitrary number of dependencies.
+The dependencies are expressed as a list of scripts IDs that need to be executed before a given script.
+There are no circular dependencies.
+I want to come up with an execution plan so that I can run all of the scripts in an appropriate order.

 Build using following command:
 ```bash